Brazil–Japan relations: History

 In July 1959, Prime Minister Nobusuke Kishi became the first Japanese head of state to visit Brazil.
 In September 1976, Brazilian President Ernesto Geisel paid an official visit to Japan.
 Japanese Emperor Akihito visited Brazil in 1997, his third visit to the country (his first and second visit were as Crown Prince in 1967 and 1978, respectively).

 In 1990, the Japanese government authorized the legal entry of Japanese and their descendants until the third generation in Japan.
 Since then, close to 300,000 Japanese-Brazilians have migrated to Japan and form the third-largest immigrant group in Japan, after Chinese and Koreans.
 In recent years, however, several have returned to Brazil after saving money in Japan to purchase property in Brazil and in 2016, the Brazilian-Japanese community totaled 180,000 members.

 In 2015, both nations celebrated 120 years of diplomatic relations.

 In June 2019, Brazilian President Jair Bolsonaro took part in G20 summit in Osaka, Japan.
 On 22 October 2019, President Jair Bolsonaro attended the enthronement ceremony of Japanese Emperor Naruhito at the Imperial Palace in Japanese capital Tokyo.

+In March 2025, both countries announced a 5-year-plan to further strengthen economic and defensive ties together as a result of U.S president Donald Trump's tariffs.